Gikkman/tipc/README.md

 Sometimes, you want to add a one-time use listener on a topic.
 For those cases, use the `setOnceListener` and/or `setOnceHandler`.
 These will be removed once they've been called once.
 Remember that a topic can only have one handler, but multiple listeners.

 # License
-TIPC is licensed under the MIT license.
+TIPC is licensed under the Apache License 2.0.
 Please see the [License file](./LICENSE)